 About IDC 2019

-IDC 2019 welcomes the submissions in the form of full papers, short papers (notes), demonstrations, workshops, courses, work in progress / late breaking and interactive child experiences.
-There is also a call for participants to submit to the doctoral consortium and for later submission to our Research and Design Competition.
+IDC 2019 welcomes the submissions in the form of full papers, short papers (notes), demonstrations, workshops, courses, work in progress or late breaking and interactive child experiences.
+There is also a call for participants to submit to the doctoral consortium and to the research and design competition.

 We look forward to seeing all of you here in Boise, the “City of Trees”!